h2oai/h2o-2/h2o-docs/source/deployment/ec2_tutorial_cli.rst

 =======================================
 Launch scripts are available on our Github repository :ref:`QuickstartGit`

+**Note**: This procedure applies to H2O only and is not applicable to H2O-Dev.

 **Step 1**

 Prerequisite: Install boto python library.
 In order to run the scripts, you must have the boto library installed.
 References are available on boto and amazon's website: